RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 * `dynamic`: *{object}* an optional object of parameters to be filled in by the project user when he applies the service.
   * `object key`: key to point out the parameter in main component props
   * `"type"` : *{string}* working like static parameter
+  * `"required"` : *{boolean}* working like static parameter, but applying to user
   * `"label"`: *{string}* Parameter label, that will be shown to user

-Please note about dynamic parameters, that administrator is allowed setting a default value.
+Please note, about dynamic parameters, that administrator is allowed setting a default value.
 However, even if the administrator provided a default value, the user will be prompted to enter the parameter value he wants to set - yet the field will hold administator default value when opening service configuration box.

 ```json
 {